Monitor Your Business With Power BI

 Natural language query – also known as Q&A – is a unique feature of Power BI that lets you ask questions of your data phrased in plain English, and produces answers in the form of new visualisations, or charts.
 Ask anything of your data – Q&A then intelligently filters, sorts, aggregates, groups, and displays data based on questions asked.
 Even the least quantitatively-inclined can quickly find answers by asking questions the same way they would ask another person.

 Use Q&A by merely typing a question in the Q&A textbox near the top of a dashboard, as shown in Figure 5.Power BI then generates a chart to answer the question, using the data from the underlying reports.
 Pin the map to the dashboard if desired, and modify it by asking more questions.
 Because the user panel can contain charts from multiple datasets, your questions can involve data from any one of the datasets.

 Figure 5.
 Ask questions of your data like you would ask a person

-Power BI’s Natural Language Query intelligently filters, sorts, with a simple name, ideally using a single word and aggregates, groups and displays data based on the key words in the question asked. avoiding abbreviations and acronyms.
+Power BI’s Natural Language Query intelligently filters, sorts, with a unique name, ideally using a single word and aggregates, groups and displays data based on the keywords in the question asked.
+Avoiding abbreviations and acronyms.

 By default, all of the data and reports you create and upload are privately visible only to you.
-But dashboards can be easily shared with other users in your organization if needed – simply provide the email addresses of the people from your organization with whom you want to share the dashboard.
+However, dashboards in power bi can be easily shared with other users in your organisation if needed – directly provide the email addresses of the people from your organisation with whom you want to share the dashboard.
 Any subsequent changes to a shared dashboard automatically sync across all users – no manual updates required.
 To control access, you can specify whether another user can share that same dashboard with others.